Army identifies worker killed in Missouri plant explosion

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

-Contractor Orbital ATK operates the plant.
+The plant makes and tests small-caliber ammunition for the military and operates the NATO test center.

 Orbital is the biggest maker of small-caliber ammunition for the U.S. Department of Defense.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.